sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

 After the trust relationship is created, an IAM user or an application from the trusted account can use the AWS Security Token Service (AWS STS) *AssumeRole* API operation.
 This operation provides temporary security credentials that enable access to AWS resources in your account from an AWS-hosted Service like Fire-Insight.

-Following steps are required to create a role for S3 bucket access and assume the Role from Fire Insights.
+Following steps are required to create a role for S3 bucket access and assume the Role from Sparkflows.

 Step 1 : Create IAM Role